 MATT HAMPTON | Sports Editor

-CORRECTION: A previous version of this story stated that former student Keith Asconozi was a men’s basketball coach.
+CORRECTION: A previous version of this story stated that former student Keith Askenasi was a men’s basketball coach.
+His name was also misspelled.

 Lindenwood, a school itself named after a type of tree, has a campus filled with various verdant plants, but some of those plants are more famous than others.